 This year, the ERHG celebrates the European Day of Historic Gardens by launching the video series “Gardens that vertebrate Europe” and its first chapter, dedicated to “Medieval Gardens”, an initiative of La Alhambra gardens in Granada, Spain, that will also contribute to strengthen the bonds among the ERHG members.
 The initiative complements the program of activities organized by the garden members, like guided visits, virtual tours, lectures, press conferences, exhibitions, tree planting, volunteering activities… under this year’s topic.

-The European Route of Historic Gardens invites you to find out the II EDHG Program of Activities, available at our European Day of Historic Gardens page, and also encourages all individuals and organizations who love, enjoy, and appreciate the historic gardens to join this celebration by sharing their memories, pictures, or videos from any of the historic gardens that they know on our social media under #EuropeanDayHistoricGardens.
+The European Route of Historic Gardens invites you to the II EDHG Program of Activities, and also encourages all individuals and organizations who love, enjoy, and appreciate the historic gardens to join this celebration by sharing their memories, pictures, or videos from any of the historic gardens that they know on our social media under #EuropeanDayHistoricGardens.

 Historic gardens are a great heritage that explains our identity and history and the mutual exchanges that shape our cultural diversity.
 They are part of our memories, magical spaces of inspiration, meeting places, oases in our cities… They are assets that we appreciate these days even more than before.
 By celebrating the II EDHG, we enhance the knowledge and appreciation of our historic gardens as part of our European memory, history, and heritage.